 Although there’s a clear distinction between the two streams at SIS, there’s a concerted effort by the school to bring students together through a programme of extra-curricular activities, including homework clubs, academic study groups, sports clubs and competitive teams, and arts groups such as choir, theatre, and public speaking.
 SIS also runs various community-based initiatives, overseas trips, and major school events such as concerts, seasonal celebrations, and charity fairs.
 In addition, there’s a school-wide virtues programme that teaches all students 20 different virtues including generosity, integrity, and teamwork.
 The school says,

 “We aspire to build young people of strong, ethical character who will make a positive contribution to the world in their future endeavours.”

-All SIS students have an opportunity to spend one term in the academic year studying in our other campuses across the region in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore and United States of America.
+All SIS students have an opportunity to spend one term in the academic year studying in one of the other campuses across the region, in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore, and United States of America.